Twin encounters in J-K; six militants, Army jawan killed | Law-Order

 “As the operation was being conducted in very heavily built up area, while evacuating civilians from harm's way, we had two Army personnel and one JKP personnel suffering gunshot wounds.
 They are all stable as of now,” he said.

-The IGP Kashmir said the JeM group was involved in the December 13 attack on a police bus in Zewan area on the outskirts of the city here in which three policemen were killed.
+The IGP Kashmir said two of the ultras killed in the Anantnag encounter were involved in the December 13 attack on a police bus in Zewan area on the outskirts of the city here in which three policemen were killed.

 However, he said, the outfit is still planning attacks on forces and “there is a danger of IED blasts”.